Osthanes/saucelabs/README.md

 * `CF_APP_NAME`: The name of the app that will be pulled from the deploy job.
 Leave empty.
 * `APP_URL`: The URL of the deployed app that will be set from Cloud Foundry.
 Ensure the test code is configured to read in this value for the URL and are not hardcoded.
 If this is known then populate with the URL; if not it will be configured from the deploy the job.

-In order to automatically run tests against the URL generated in the deploy stage, ensure that tests are configured to pull a URL from the environment variables (namely `TEST_URL`).
+In order to automatically run tests against the URL generated in the deploy stage, ensure that tests are configured to pull a URL from the environment variables (namely `APP_URL`).

 Add the following command into the deploy job to ensure that the app URL is transferred to the test job: `export CF_APP_NAME="$CF_APP"` <strong>NOTE:</strong> Environment variables can only be transferred within a single stage (ie, from job to job), not from stage to stage.